litebulb/ProjectEdison/documents/GettingStarted.md

 **Introduction**:

-Azure Cosmos DB is a Microsoft cloud database that supports multiple ways of storing and processing data.
+Azure Cosmos DB is a NoSQL database service, from Azure, that supports multiple ways of storing and processing data.
 As such, it is classified as a multi-model database.
 In multi-model databases, various database engines are natively supported and accessible via common APIs.

 **Implementation**: